Detective Pikachu

 Alrighty, if you don’t know already, I have a soft spot for Pokemon.
 Pokemon games, movies, anything really.
 This movie is no different.
 I thoroughly enjoyed it, mind you it is a little bit of a different approach.
 I did think the whole, non-animated people worked really well and the Pokemon looked really good.

-Overall, the plot is pretty solid.
-I wouldn’t say it is the most unpredictable plot, but there are plenty of bright spots.
-It moves along pretty quickly, after a slower start, as the details surrounding the mystery keep flowing in.
-This plot did do one thing I didn’t expect in the slightest, and it moves away from the battling to victory approach.
 Detective Pikachu follows a partner in crime type of style, where Pokemon battles see a lot less airtime and hold a lot less importance.
 I didn’t mind that, a couple more battles would have been appreciated, but I don’t think it would have fit with the plot and it would have felt too slow.
 It’s a nice touch to see Pokemon as characters in this, instead of a tool to help our protagonists.

 The characters are awesome.
 The character arc for Tim is huge, and Detective Pikachu doesn’t do half bad either.
 The duo has a little bit of a buddy cop vibe, and the way their relationship develops helps a lot of different things.
 We see both characters develop in some unexpected ways due to each other and the things they go through, and it pushes the plot in a great direction.
-Without some of the developed emotional connections between Tim and Pikachu, some of the later scenes would have fallen on their face.
-Instead, the writers pull off a great emotional ending, with a solid resolution.
-Leaves me hungry for a second movie, but I’m not so sure we are getting one.

 Pokemon fans, go check this movie out.
 Non-Pokemon fans, go check this out.
 While this is technically a Pokemon movie, it holds a stronger plot and characters that don’t lean so heavily on Pokemon as we have seen in the past.
 This leaves the movie open to enjoyment by all, and it made for a great movie.